U.S. flag

 E. Denise Simmons

-E. Denise Simmons, a lifelong resident of Cambridge, is currently serving her ninth term on the Cambridge City Council, and has served two terms as Mayor of Cambridge.
-Denise has spent the past three decades working to better her community – first as the Executive Director of the Cambridge Civic Unity Committee in the 1980s, then as a member of the Cambridge School Committee in the 1990s, and since 2002, as a member of the Cambridge City Council.
+E. Denise Simmons, a lifelong resident of Cambridge, is currently serving her 12th term on the City Council and her third term as Mayor of Cambridge.
+Mayor Simmons has spent the past few decades working to better her community – first as the Executive Director of the Cambridge Civic Unity Committee in the 1980s, then as a member of the Cambridge School Committee in the 1990s, and since 2002, as a member of the Cambridge City Council.

 In 2008, Denise drew national attention when she became the nation's first Black, openly lesbian mayor (and the first Black female mayor in Massachusetts).
-Once again serving as mayor, Denise continues striving to make City Hall more responsive to the community by holding weekly walk-in hours for constituents, by opening up the Mayor's Parlor for public celebrations and ceremonies, and by holding periodic Town Hall style meetings.
-These meetings, such as the LGBT Town Hall and the Senior Citizens Town Hall, have allowed different constituency groups to come in to City Hall and speak directly to civic leaders, and to foster a greater understanding of how the City could be of greater service to its citizens.
+Throughout both of her prior mayoral terms, Denise worked to make City Hall more responsive to the community by holding weekly walk-in hours for constituents, opening up the Mayor's Parlor for public celebrations and ceremonies, and holding periodic Town Hall style meetings.
+These meetings, such as the LGBTQ+ Town Hall, the Renters’ Town Hall, and the Senior Citizens Town Hall, have allowed different constituency groups to speak directly to civic leaders – with an emphasis on speaking rather than being spoken to – and to foster a greater understanding of how the City could be of greater service to its citizens.
+She continued to hold such meetings even after leaving the Mayor’s office.

-During the 2016-2017 Council term, Denise worked to re-launch the Cambridge Girls Leadership Group, which she first established when she was mayor in 2008.
-This leadership group for 8th Grade girls from across Cambridge will offer monthly lessons on etiquette, proper study habits, and how to prepare for success in high school and beyond.
-She also worked on establishing a Cambridge Museum, and on spreading the word to community members about how to most effectively search for affordable housing.
+Denise has also established the Cambridge Girls Leadership Group, known as G.O.L.D., to provide 8th and 9th Grade girls the foundations they’ll need in order to find success in high school and beyond.
+She also continues working to establish a permanent Cambridge History Museum, and on spreading the word to community members about how to most effectively search for affordable housing.

 To reach Denise, please call her in the City Council Office at 617.349.4280 or email her at dsimmons@cambridgema.gov.